 Another form of expansion is the use of LED volumes in select locations for hybrid reality performances and broadcasts.
 In this case all possibilities are taken into account: the digital content that will be incorporated in the LED projection, the setting where the performance is taking place, and VFX added on top of the scene.

 Here is an incredible example by Volvox Studios and Dubfire.

-The world of Virtual Production is a large and varied one.
-Many technologies work in synergy to develop a highly sophisticated product, and it takes some time to get familiar with all the practices involved in this creative process.
+The world of Virtual Production is a large and varied one, and is taking over the interactive filmmaking workflow.
+Many technologies work in synergy to develop a highly sophisticated product, and it takes some time to get familiar with all the practices involved in this creative process, like user interactivity.
 I hope today’s information has made the topic more accessible to you TouchDesigner pros, and encourages you to research the areas you’re more interested in!
 Until next time!